VincentNguyenDuc/SQLite-clone/README.md

 ## General Information
-- The main objective of this project is to attain a comprehensive understanding of the architecture of SQLite, strengthen proficiency in the C Programming Language, and try to employ Test-Driven Development (TDD) using PyTest.
+- The main objective of this project:
+  - Attain a comprehensive understanding of the architecture of SQLite
+  - Strengthen proficiency in the C Programming Language E
+  - Employ Test-Driven Development (TDD) using PyTest.

 ## Features